Robinson Grand Theater

 "The Case of Becky" starring Frances Starr was the first show to appear within the theater on opening night.
 This new theater happened to be a part of the Keith-Albee vaudeville circuit.
 To this day the Keith Albee in Huntington, West Virginia, is still active and open to the public.
-Some of the traveling acts the grand theater hosted were famous acts of its time, like Edgar Bergen with Charlie and Jack Benny.
-The theater would also later show blockbuster hits like Jaws and Star Wars in the 1980s.
+Some of the famous traveling acts which were hosted by the grand theater were Edgar Bergen along with Charlie and Jack Benny.
+The theater would also later show blockbuster film hits like Jaws and Star Wars in the 1980s.

 After being open for fourteen years, the Robinson Grand Theater underwent a remodel in 1927 in hopes of being more appealing to the public.
 The building was extended onto the street, making more room inside, and increasing the seating capacity from 1,000 to 1,500.
 The exterior structure is known for being Neo-Gothic with prominent Gothic windows.
 On the ground level, the main entrance is marked by a Tudor arch and elaborate decorative terracotta details.
 It is said these renovations reflected the contemporary designs of its time.